bitdump/BLHeli/BLHeli_32 ARM/README.md

 ## Test code

-The folder "Rev32.7.1 SBUS and S.PORT testcode" contains test code that supports SBUS as input signal, and that is compatible with S.PORT for telemetry.
+The folder "Rev32.7.2 SBUS and S.PORT testcode" contains test code that supports SBUS as input signal, and that is compatible with S.PORT for telemetry.
 Note that S.PORT is only supported on ESCs that use USART1 (port PB6) for telemetry.
 If the "S.PORT Physical ID" programming parameter shows up in BLHeliSuite32, then your ESC supports it.
+This test code also has several smaller fixes.

 ## Discussion threads